Stensul raises $7M to make email creation easier for marketers

 Stensul spun out of founder and CEO Noah Dinkin’s previous company FanBridge.
 Dinkin explained via email that the startup isn’t competing with the big email service providers — in fact, it integrates with ESPs including Salesforce Marketing Cloud, Oracle Marketing Cloud, Adobe Marketing Cloud and Marketo.

 Dinkin said that while ESPs include email creation tools, most companies ignore them.
-Instead, the marketer has to work with specialists like designers, developer and agencies: “That process often takes weeks, everyone hates it, and it is SUPER expensive.”
+Instead, the marketer has to work with specialists like designers, developers and agencies: “That process often takes weeks, everyone hates it, and it is SUPER expensive.”

 Stensul, meanwhile, is focused exclusively on the email creation process.
-Marketers can build the email themselves, without having to rely on anyone else, in less than 20 minutes.
+Marketers at large enterprises can build the email themselves, without having to rely on anyone else, in less than 20 minutes.

 “They don’t need to know how to code, they don’t need to know how to use Photoshop or have memorized the 100 page pdf of brand guidelines,” Dinkin said.
 “The platform controls for brand governance and rules, and also guarantees that the output will be technically perfect.”